Categories

 5. Mobile Friendliness For Better Experience

 Allowing onboarding through mobile devices makes the process more accurate, and fast.
-The mobile onboarding process also comes with its own set of challenges, the inability of conquering these barriers can also lead to an increased drop-out rate.
+The mobile onboarding process also comes with its own set of challenges, the inability to conquer these barriers can also lead to an increased drop-out rate.

 According to several studies, more than 50% of Millennials will abandon the application process if they are unable to complete it on their smartphones.
 That’s the reason why mobile-friendly services have a more competitive edge across industries.